gizatechxyz/giza-cli/docs/examples/full_transpilation.md

 Now we are ready to transpile our model to Cairo!
 We want to help you jumpstart your journey into ZKML by helping you to create this amazing models, we abstract you from the tedious process of introspecting the model and getting the information needed to use it in Cairo, that's why we build the transpilation process, to ease this and improve the iteration time from creating a model to using it in Cairo!

-Lets check how we can do it:
+Let's check how we can do it:

 ```console
 ❯ giza transpile mnist_pytorch.onnx --output-path mnist_cairo